basemmajali/basemmajali/README.md

 | 15  | [Software Development Life Cycle](./15_sdlc.md)             | An overview of the software development life cycle and its phases.                                |
 | 16  | [Agile Methodology](./16_agile_methodology.md)              | Understanding Agile principles and practices for iterative development.                           | -->

-## Contribution

-I plan to keep updating this documentation as I continue to learn and grow in my software development journey.
-If you find any errors or have suggestions to improve this summary, feel free to submit issues or pull requests to this repository.